 On April 31, May 11, and June 9 of this year, PRA member organizations met to identify communities of interest and their alignment across cities in Orange County.
-These communities of interest have been shared with the commission in oral and written testimony captured in Appendix A of this submission.
-They include the following:
+These communities of interest have been shared with the Board and county redistricting staff in testimony provided during public workshops and meetings between August 3 and August 12 of this year and are included in Appendix A of this document.

 South Fullerton and West Anaheim: Two of Orange County’s largest cities, both Fullerton and Anaheim are socially and economically diverse with clear divisions between those with considerable needs and more affluent residents.

 Little Arabia (Anaheim): Located in west Anaheim on Brookhurst Street between Crescent Avenue and Katella Avenue, Little Arabia is home to more than one hundred small businesses serving Orange County’s diverse AMEMSA community, including ethnic grocery stores, restaurants, cafes, hair salons, halal butcher shops, and professional services.
 It is also home to important religious institutions such as the West Coast Islamic Society and nonprofit and social service organizations that serve the community.